Meadows Recycled Water Supply

 - Drinking (including pets)

-- Cooking or other kitchen use (such as rinsing vegetables)
+- Cooking or rinsing food

 - Household cleaning

-- Evaporative coolers and air conditioners
+- Evaporative coolers or air conditioners

 Connecting your recycled water in Meadows